Nevermore233/PangenomeX/README.md

 scipy 1.15.2
 ```

 Before starting the project, you need to configure the parameter file.
-For detailed instructions, refer to **data/parameter_cfg.config**.
+For detailed instructions, refer to **my.config**.

 ## Step 1: Data Preprocessing